CAPLTER/knb-lter-cap.46/README.md

 "flying" is not clear nor particularly additive, those data are not included in the published data.

+### knb-lter-cap.46.19 *2021-01-21*

+This version reflects the first to be based on the new database migrated from MySQL::lter34birds to postgresql::core_birds.
+Data quality and structure were greatly improved as part of the migration, which translated into reduced and more efficient code at this publishing step.

+- unfortunately, this version does not include new data as, even at this time, spring 2019 are still the most recently QC'd data
+- core_birds that had reflected both survey details and bird observations was split into separate bird_observations and bird_surveys data tables
+- additional_bird_observations was merged as a single field into bird_surveys
+- full location history provided
+  + the only practical way to do this is in tabular form so location data are now included as a tabular resource with latitudes and longitudes
+  + because any given site can have multiple locations, there was not a practical way to present the locations as a spatial resource without somehow incorporating begin and end dates so these are now presented only in tabular form
+  - also because of the aforementioned, only a single bounding box for all sites is included for the geographic coverage (rather than a point for each site)
+* data limited to most recently QC'd set: 2019-05-03

 ### knb-lter-cap.46.18 *2020-10-02*

 * data refresh